t3fmnr9f-star/Persian-License-Plate-OCR-System-with-YOLO-Restormer/README.md

-# Powerful Iranian License Plate Reader System

-**license plate OCR system that works even on very blurry images**
+# license plate OCR system that works even on very blurry images

 Unlike most systems that perform OCR directly on images, My system first enhances the image quality and then performs OCR with a very powerful AI model with over 95% accuracy.